makenew/tasty-brunch/README.md

 - Automatic browser reloading with [auto-reload-brunch].
 - Linting with the [JavaScript Standard Style], [stylelint], and [HTMLHint].
 - Automatically lint on changes with [gulp].
-- Normalized element styles with [Normalize.css].
+- Standardized element styles with [sanitize.css].
 - Favicons with [Favic-o-matic].
 - The internet is for humans with [humans.txt].
 - [Travis CI] and [wercker] ready.